 Africa is complex, this book and this journey only show a fraction of its diversity.
 If you have “Eating with Africa” in yours hands, then I hope to not only give you a taste for Africa, but to inspire you to find your own little Africa, a place where you leave your comfort zone and dare to let go, a place where you can feel alive.
 To the people who have helped me find mine, by sharing their time and tables with me, I dedicate with the greatest gratitude, this book.
 Enjoy “Eating with Africa”!

 In April 2019 Maria Schiffer completed the journey for the cookbook.
-As of March 2020 “Eating with Africa”, published by Dorling Kindersley www.dorlingkindersley.de is available in all German speaking countries, .
+March 2020 “Eating with Africa”, was published by Dorling Kindersley www.dorlingkindersley.de and is available in all German speaking countries, .
 The culinary travel route: Malawi, Morocco, Namibia, South Africa, São Tomé and Príncipe, Uganda, Madagascar, Zambia, Ethiopia, Sierra Leone.

 Maria Schiffer, born in 1980, is an American-German travel and food photographer.
 Her photographs combine authenticity with a touch of humor.
 Before her journeys for “Eating with Africa” she extensively travelled the African continent, including Ethiopia, Madagascar, Kenya, Zambia, Ghana, Rwanda, South Africa und Senegal.
 Maria is based in Berlin, working mostly as an editorial photographer.
 Her clients include renowned German travel, lifestyle and food magazines: www.mariaschiffer.com